Jszigeti/axios-cookie-auth/README.md

 - **On `401 Unauthorized`**: Automatically triggers the token refresh endpoint and retries the original request.
 - **On refresh failure**: Calls the optional `logoutFn` if provided, then rejects the error.

+## CSRF Protection

+- If `useCsrf` is set to `true`, the hook will look for a CSRF token stored in `localStorage` and automatically include it in the request headers as `x-xsrf-token`.
+- This ensures that your API is protected against CSRF attacks when making modifications.

 ## Types

 This package is written in TypeScript and provides the following types: